-- (a) Valid PhilGEPS Registration Certificate (Platinum Membership) (all pages); and - (b) Registration certificate from Securities and Exchange Commission (SEC) with Article of Incorporation (AOI), Department of Trade and Industry (DTI) for sole proprietorship, or Cooperative Development Authority (CDA) for cooperatives or its equivalent document; - and - (c) Mayor's or Business permit issued by the city or municipality where the principal place of business of the prospective bidder is located, or the equivalent document for Exclusive Economic Zones or Areas; - and - (e) Tax clearance per E.O.
+- (b) Registration certificate from Securities and Exchange Commission (SEC) with Articles of Incorporation (AOI), Department of Trade and Industry (DTI) for sole proprietorship, or Cooperative Development Authority (CDA) for cooperatives or its equivalent document; - and -] (c) Mayor's or Business permit issued by the city or municipality where the principal place of business of the prospective bidder is located, or the equivalent document for Exclusive Economic Zones or Areas;

+and

+(e) Tax clearance per E.O.
 No. 398, s.
 2005, as finally reviewed and approved by the Bureau of Internal Revenue (BIR).